 More Government guidance on this is here.

-- Yes if you have symptoms you will be paid and in line with the guidance you must also take a test.
-If your test is positive you continue to isolate and if any of your household members get symptoms, they need to self isolate.
-If it is negative you continue to self isolate until the end of the 10 days when you can then return to work.
+Yes if you have symptoms you will be paid and in line with the guidance you must also take a test.
+If your test is positive you continue to isolate and if any of your household members get symptoms, they need to self-isolate.
+If it is negative, you continue to self-isolate until the end of the 10 days when you can then return to work.

 - It is imperative that we take time to refresh and recuperate from the impact of coming to work every day.
 Holiday time was introduced to ensure that individuals could take a break and switch off in order to maintain their good health and wellbeing.
 As a responsible employer we want you to continue to take your time off and enjoy time at home with loved ones.

-- We will be encouraging managers to ensure that you are taking time off to switch off re-boot your energy levels as whilst we know you cant go to your favourite beach, canal or historical site, the most important bit about the holiday is you and your wellbeing.
+- We will be encouraging managers to ensure that you are taking time off to switch off re-boot your energy levels as whilst we know you can't go to your favourite beach, canal or historical site, the most important bit about the holiday is you and your wellbeing.

-- Holiday time is agreed between the line manager and the employee and with the right amount of notice the employer will give dates when employees must be off work.
+- Holiday time is agreed between the people manager and the employee and with the right amount of notice the employer will give dates when employees must be off work.
 Conversely if there are too many people requesting the same time off the manager will give alternative dates to the employee to ensure the smooth running of the business.